roderickvella/Game-Agentic-Session-Learn/README.md

 ## Record a session

-To remove a registered or imported project, open its project page and select **Remove project**.
-Review the confirmation and export a backup first if you want to keep its history.
-Removal permanently deletes the GameLearn registration, sessions, evidence, prompts, notes, chats, and generated learning pages.
-Unity files and the Git repository are untouched.
-End active sessions and finish or stop learning-page requests, and wait for tutor answers before removal.
-You can register the project again afterward with fresh history.

 Before starting, the Unity repository must have at least one commit and no uncommitted changes.
-GameLearn will refuse to start with a dirty working tree; it never commits, stashes, resets, or discards student work.
+GASL will refuse to start with a dirty working tree; it never commits, stashes, resets, or discards student work.

-1. Open GameLearn and paste the Unity project path or its Git repository path.
+1. Open GASL and paste the Unity project path or its Git repository path.
 2. Select **Find and register project**.
 If the repository contains several Unity projects, use the exact Unity project folder.
-3. Select **Start GameLearn session** before giving the coding agent its prompt.
+3. Select **Start GASL session** before giving the coding agent its prompt.
 4. Ask the coding agent to carry out the change.
-As it edits the project, saved Git changes appear in the GameLearn timeline.
+As it edits the project, saved Git changes appear in the GASL timeline.
 5. Select **End session** after the agent has finished its work.
 6. Review the timeline, changed files, and Git diff to see what the agent did.
 7. Create a learning page to understand how the changes work and why the agent probably made them.